spadeshiro/TSK-page/README.md

 - And many more...

 ## Installation
 1. Extract downloaded `.zip` file to `Twinkle_StarknightsX` folder, replace files when asked.
-Zipped file is available through our discord usually under `#twinkle_update` channel.
+Zipped file is available through [Fanza English Discord](https://discord.gg/zEYhVM6) usually under `#twinkle_update` channel.
    **(OPTIONAL)** Deleting `BepinEx` folder may help reduce sizes.
 Files that are no longer used may persist and eventually will bloat the translation folder.
 2. Run game as you normally would.
 Launching the game the first time, either for initialization or after you booted your PC, will take a while.